tmn505/tmn505.github.io/index.md

 ### AUR packages repository

-These are the packages that I maintain on AUR plus their dpendencies not present in official Arch Linux repositories.
+These are the packages that I maintain on AUR plus their dependencies not present in official Arch Linux repositories.
 All are built with GitHub Actions.
 The history is not preserved.
 To use the repository, add this to pacman.conf: